Ganeshpy3/Machine-learning/README.md

 # Machine learning
-''' It is a branch of science which gives computer a ability to learn without being explicitly programmed'''
+''' bash It is a branch of science which gives computer a ability to learn without being explicitly programmed '''

 ## supervised learning algorithm